Other Undergraduate Opportunities

 Pitt Public Health Undergraduate Scholars Program

-The Pitt Public Health Undergraduate Scholars Program is an eight-week residential program designed to encourage college students to consider careers in public health.
-The program focuses on health equity, maternal and child health, environmental justice, and climate and health.
+The Pitt Public Health Undergraduate Scholars Program is an eight-week residential program designed to encourage interest in public health among college students.
+Additionally, the program focuses on increasing scholars' competency in public health as well as their awareness of career options in the field.

 Program Details